Harinandene/Peaky-Blinders/README.md

 2.TEAM NO --> 4

+3.PROBLEM STATEMENT -->Cities have issues of safety.
+There is data available in cities, which indicates a particular section being more unsafe than others.
+What should be done with these unsafe parts of any city to increase the safety of our citizens?

-3.PROBLEM STATEMENT -->>Description-->Cities in India are growing fast.
+>Description-->Cities in India are growing fast.
 Cities have safety issues.
 We often come across news and available data, which indicates a particular area being more unsafe than others.
 We are looking for a software solution for ensuring the safety of citizens in these unsafe areas.
 Safety measures, Warning messages, Asking for help, etc. can be features.
 Additional features are welcome.

 4.PROBLEM STATEMENT NUMBER-->BC74